Lendio Review: Business Loan Marketplace

 There are some subtle differences between the types of loan products, so you may need to click through some links to find all the information available.
 Be sure to use the loan calculators to get a handle on what to expect.

-Lendio’s usually excellent rating where sales and advertising transparency does have a recent gray mark.
+Lendio’s usually excellent rating for sales and advertising transparency does have a recent gray mark.
 The Federal Trade Commission and SBA warned the company about potentially misleading coronavirus relief marketing.
+This did negatively affect our rating for sales and advertising transparency, which still sits at a respectable 4.4/5.

 Customer Service & Technical Support